crzsotona/Jaspion-MyDefrag-Scripts/README.md

 *   MyDefrag installer is included in the repository
 *   MyDefrag is not an open source application
+*   MyDefrag is no longer developed/maintained
-*   Copyright of the scripts belongs to Jaspion
+*   Copyright for the scripts belongs to Jaspion
 *   Open the scripts in a text editor to see usage